 How is the brightness level measured in a bug zapper?

-The brightness of a zapper’s bulb is measured in watts.
+The brightness of a zapper’s light bulb is measured in watts.
 A higher-wattage bulb is able to attract bugs in a larger radius.
 Most bug zappers have 15- or 20-watt lights.

 What does voltage measure in a bug zapper?